sous-chefs/syslog_ng/README.md

 [**Resource**](#install)

+There following installation methods are available:

+- `distro`
+- `latest`
+- `githead`

-There are two installation methods available `package_distro` and `package_copr`.
-The COPR installation method is only available to current Redhat and Fedora (7+ and 28+) distributions but does provide up-to-date versions that aren't in the distribution repositories.
+The latest installation method is available to current Redhat (7+), Fedora (28+) and Debian distributions and provide up-to-dates versions that aren't in the distribution repositories.
+The githead method is only available to Redhat and Fedora distributions as a build of the latest code from the syslog-ng repository.

-By default the resource will remove rsyslog which is the default syslog daemon on the supported distros, if this is set to `false` then the rsyslog service will just be disabled instead.
-Some package managers will remove rsyslog anyway when installing syslog-ng so even if this set to `false` rsyslog can still be removed.
+By default the resource will remove rsyslog which is the default syslog daemon on the supported distros, if this is set to `false` then the rsyslog service will just be disabled instead. **Some package managers will remove rsyslog anyway when installing syslog-ng so even if this set to `false` rsyslog can still be removed.**

 The `syslog_ng_install` resource does not require a name property.